iampopov/progressiveBudget/README.md

 When brought back online:

-- Offline entries should be added to tracker.
+- Offline entries are added to tracker.

 ## User Story